 Although Winnipeg is landlocked, there are plenty of beautiful beaches located on Lake Winnipeg.

-The lake is just a 60-minute drive from the city centre and is perfect for a day trip out of the city.
+The lake is just a 60-minute drive from the city centre and is perfect for a day trip out!

 However, you’ll have to hire a car for this one as getting to Lake Winnipeg via public transport is extremely difficult.